xinkjs/xink/README.md

 ## Handling Errors

 If you need to handle thrown errors separately, especially for errors from validation libraries, create an `error.[ts|js]` file in `src`, that exports a `handleError` function.
+This can also be used to handle other errors not caught by a try/catch.

 ```ts
 /* src/error.ts */